discord-net/Discord.Net/docs/guides/getting_started/intro.md

 ### Handling a 'ping'

+>[!WARNING]
+Please note that this is *not* a proper way to create a command.
+Use the `CommandService` provided by the library instead, as explained in the [Command Guide] section.

 Now that we have learned how to open a connection to Discord, we can begin handling messages that users are sending.